“Leaning Trees” from Deep Roots

 On the morning before Hurricane Rita arrived, I made one last survey of my tree farm.
 Sadly, I knew it would never look the same.

 I’d pampered my fifteen acres of slash pines since their planting seven years prior.
-I’d bushogged among them, killed the invading tallow trees, and faithfully plowed around the perimeter yearly protecting them from fire.
+I’d bush-hogged among them, killed the invading tallow trees, and faithfully plowed around the perimeter yearly, protecting them from fire.

 My fear had always been damage from a storm.
-Slash pines grow fast and make good trees but have a weakness at a young age if they encounter an ice storm or hurricane.
-They were at the most vulnerable age, and I worried that many would not survive.
+Slash pines grow fast and make good trees, but they are weakest at a young age if they encounter an ice storm or hurricane.
+They are at the most vulnerable age, and I worried that many would not survive.

 A lump was in my throat as I approached our house.
 The smallest pines were in the front section of my tree farm.
-These three-year-old trees were about six-feet high.
-Many are bent over, leaning toward the northwest giving testimony about the ferocity of the hurricane that battered Dry Creek during the night.
+These three-year-old trees were about six feet high.
+Many were bent over, leaning toward the northwest, testifying to the ferocity of the hurricane that battered Dry Creek during the night.

-Happily, the larger rows of trees in the back field have come through the storm well.
-Some are leaning and others are broken off wherever there was a weak spot, but overall they are fine.
-However, my smaller trees look beyond help and I begin mentally planning on cutting them and starting over on this section.
+Happily, the larger rows of trees in the back field have weathered the storm well.
+Some are leaning, and others are broken off wherever there was a weak spot, but overall, they are fine.
+However, my smaller trees look beyond help, and I begin mentally planning on cutting them and starting over on this section.

 SAMSUNG DIGITAL CAMERA